Kozhikode: British Rule

-Kozhikode was the capital city of Malabar District, one of the two districts in the western coast (Malabar Coast) of Madras presidency.
-During the British rule, Malabar's chief importance lay in producing pepper, coconut, tiles, and teak.
-Kozhikode municipality was formed on 1 November 1866 according to the Madras Act 10 of 1865 (Amendment of the Improvements in Towns act 1850) of the British Indian Empire, making it the first modern municipality in the state.
+Kozhikode was the administrative capital of the Malabar District, one of the two districts on the western coast (Malabar Coast) of the Madras presidency.
+During British rule, Malabar's importance lay in the production of pepper, coconut, tiles, and teak.
+Kozhikode municipality was formed on 1 November 1866 according to the Madras Act 10 of 1865 (Amendment of the Improvements in Towns act 1850).

 Post Independence

-Kozhikode Municipality was upgraded into Kozhikode Municipal Corporation in the year 1962, making it the second-oldest Municipal Corporation in the state.
+Kozhikode Municipality was upgraded into Kozhikode Municipal Corporation in 1962, making it the second-oldest Municipal Corporation in the state.

 Climate

 Kozhikode has a tropical monsoon climate (Köppen climate classification Am).
-A brief spell of pre-monsoon Mango showers hits the city sometime during April.
-However, the primary source of rain is the South-west monsoon that sets in the first week of June and continues until September.
-The city receives significant precipitation from the North-East Monsoon that sets in from the second half of October through November.
+A brief spell of pre-monsoon mango showers occurs in April.
+The primary source of rainfall is the southwest monsoon which begins in early June and lasts until September.
+The city also receives significant precipitation from the northeast monsoon, which begins in mid-October and continues through November.
+Winters (December–February) are warmer than summers (June–August), with spring (March–May) being the hottest season.